DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 ------------

 **Description**
- This page allows you to customize the following pre-existing fields
+ This page allows you to customize the following pre-existing fields.

 - User (Worker) Contact Profile
 - Contact Communication Channels